rajivmca2004/tkg-jumpbox/README.md

 Note: The reason we're doing all this installation from a Vagrant VM is so as to provide a consistent installation experience.
 This is not to say that the installation cannot be done from a Windows, Mac or any other Linux distro.

+We will majorly be following the documentation here to do the installation: https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.1/vmware-tanzu-kubernetes-grid-11/GUID-install-tkg-aws.html

 # Pre-requisites

 1. Clone this git repository on your machine